Do You Always Need To Go To Court To Get Divorced?

 Doing It Yourself?

-There is no requirement in the law that you must hire a lawyer.
+There is no requirement in the law that you must hire a family lawyer.
 As people fix their own roofs or change the oil in their car, you are also allowed to represent yourself in court.
 I think that the best analogy though is closer to wanting to finish your own basement; you may never actually start, and when you do, you probably will never finish, and if you do finish, it will either take you 3 times as long as a professional or you will likely miss many details and end up with more headaches than you started with.

 Whether you represent yourself or a lawyer is representing you, the process is the same; You are required to know the area of law, file the documents with the same deadlines, serve the parties appropriately, do your case law research and much more.
 If you want to represent yourself you will need to familiarize yourself with the Family Law Rules.